mohamedjo/backendTaskCocusPortugal/README.md

 ## Features

-given username and header “Accept: application/json”, list of all of his github repositories, which are not forks will returned
+Given the username and header "Accept: application/json", a list of all the GitHub repositories that are not forks will be returned

+## Docker Repo

+mojo97/backend-task-cocus-portugal